omega-hub/signac/README.md

 --------------------------------------------------------------------------------
 ### Dataset ###

+Datasets are linked to an HDF5 particle set and assist in accessing data loaded from the respective loading module.

 #### create ####
 > static [Dataset] create()

+Creates a new Dataset object.

 #### setLoader ####
 > setLoader([Loader] loader)

+Links the Dataset to a file loader, which the dataset will use to pull data from.

 #### addField ####
 > addField([Field] field)

+Adds a field of data that the dataset will attempt to load from using it's respective loader.

 #### addDimension ####
 > addDimension([Dimension] dimension)

+Defines a Dimension class object, or data source column.

 #### useDoublePrecision ####

+Returns a boolean indicating whether the data loaded through the dataset will be in double precision or single precision.

 #### setDoublePrecision ####
 > setDoublePrecision(bool enabled)
 > bool useDoublePrecision()

+Sets whether the data loaded through the dataset will use double precision or single precision floating point values.

 --------------------------------------------------------------------------------
 ### Filter ###